idsia-robotics/navground/docs/guides/extend/register_cpp.rst

      }
    };

 Through these methods you can read more complex parameters from the YAML than :cpp:type:`navground::core::Property::Field`.
-For example, you can configure a value of type ``std::map<std::string, int>`` from a YAML such as
+For example, you can configure a value of type :cpp:`std::map<std::string, int>` from a YAML such as

 .. code-block:: yaml